Nick Nolte: Early life

-Nolte was born in Omaha, Nebraska on February 8, 1941.
-His father, Franklin Arthur Nolte (1904–1978), was a farmer's son who ran away from home, nearly dropped out of high school and was a three-time letter winner in football at Iowa State University (1929–31).
+Nolte was born in Omaha, Nebraska, on February 8, 1941.
+His father, Franklin Arthur Nolte (1908–1969), was a farmer's son who ran away from home, nearly dropped out of high school and was a three-time letter winner in football at Iowa State University (1929–31).
 His mother, Helen (1914–2000), was a department store buyer, then became an antique dealer, co-owning an antique shop.
-His father was of German ancestry.
+His father was of German and Scottish ancestry.
 Nolte's maternal grandfather, Matthew Leander King, invented the hollow-tile silo and was involved in early aviation.
 Nick Nolte's mother was of mostly Scottish ancestry.
 His maternal grandmother ran the student union at Iowa State University.
 He has an older sister, Nancy, who was an executive for the Red Cross.

 Nolte attended Kingsley Elementary School in Waterloo, Iowa.
 He studied at Westside High School in Omaha, where he was the kicker on the football team.
-He also attended Benson High School, but was expelled for hiding beer before practice and being caught drinking it during a practice session.
+He also attended Benson High School, but was expelled for hiding beer before practice and being caught drinking during a practice session.
 Following his high school graduation in 1959, he attended Pasadena City College in Southern California, Arizona State University in Tempe (on a football scholarship), Eastern Arizona College in Thatcher and Phoenix College in Phoenix.
 At Eastern Arizona, he lettered in football as a tight end and defensive end, in basketball as a forward, and as a catcher on the baseball team.
 Poor grades eventually ended his studies, at which point his career in theatre began in earnest.
 While in college, he worked for the Falstaff Brewery in Omaha.

-After stints at the Pasadena Playhouse and the Stella Adler Academy in Los Angeles, Nolte spent several years traveling the country and working in regional theater, including the Old Log Theater in Minnesota for three years.
+After stints at the Pasadena Playhouse and the Stella Adler Academy of Acting and Theatre in Los Angeles, Nolte spent several years traveling the country and working in regional theater, including the Old Log Theater in Minnesota for three years.